aludayalu/sruti/README.md

 Please feel free to report any issues

 Minimum Requirements:
-  1. GPU should be minimum 750ti or better
+  1. GPU should be minimum intel hd 6000 graphics or better.
-  2. CPU should be minimum i5 4th gen
+  2. CPU should atleast be a dual core one.
-  3. RAM should be more than or equal to 4gb ram
+  3. RAM should be more than or equal to 4gb ram.
-  4. A stable internet connection of equal or more than 512 kbps
+  4. A stable internet connection of equal or more than 512 kbps.

 Regards Aarav Dayal